 Body Type: Thick mane and tail; muscular legs; deep chest; somewhat resembles a thoroughbred

 Best For: Owners and riders of all levels

 American Standardbred History and Origins

-American Standardbred Size and Lifespan
+American Standardbred Size

-Because those trained for the track are so well handled from birth—first trained to drive, then exposed to many other situations—they usually can make the transition to pleasure driving horse easily, without much effort or time.
-Much of their basic training is done, so they willingly accept riders and learn the nuances of pleasure riding quite quickly.
-They excel so much in harness racing, however, that these versatile horses are rarely bred solely as pleasure horses.
+Because those trained for the track are so well handled from birth—first trained to drive and then exposed to many other situations—they usually can easily make the transition to pleasure driving horses.
+Much of their basic training is already done.
+However, they excel so much in harness racing that they are rarely bred solely as pleasure horses.

-Color and Markings
+Colors and Markings

 Unique Characteristics of the American Standardbred

-Pacers often amble, or singlefoot—a smooth running/walking gait that lends itself to a very comfortable ride.
-The pace can be ridden, too, and some equestrians find it a great way to relax a stiff back at a ground-covering speed.
-Pacers can be encouraged to trot, making them very flexible horses for show and pleasure alike.
+Pacers often amble, or “single-foot,” which is a smooth running/walking gait that lends itself to a very comfortable ride.
+When riding a pacer, some equestrians find it to be a great way to relax a stiff back at a ground-covering speed.
+Pacers also can be encouraged to trot, making them very flexible horses for show and pleasure riding.